coala/teams/community/gsoc_responsibilities.md

 #### Coding Phase

 - Follow your schedule.
   Communicate any problems with your mentor asap.
+  If you fail to do this, we'll have to fail you.
 - Update milestones and issues as you go along.
 - Keep writing your blog every week.
 - Hold some kind of 1 on 1 session with your mentor once a week, updating them